cmetzjr/Readme-Generator/README.md

 And remember, it's just a text file written in Markdown, so you can edit it as necessary!

-Screenshot of the completed questions:
+Screenshot of the completed questions:<br>
 <img src="utils/screenshot.jpg" width="200px">

 [Video demonstration (on Google Drive)](https://drive.google.com/file/d/1k-AhMksP9-8xn4z4uZMG7dg3qOwUPeaZ/view):